-Full Council The Governing Body of the organisation with overall responsibility for governance.
+Board The governing body of the organisation with overall responsibility for governance.
+For the local authority this role is performed by the Audit and Standards Committee and Full Council.
 Chief Executive Officer responsible and accountable for funds entrusted to the organisation.
 Audit and Standards Committee A sub-committee of the Full Council with overall responsibility for overseeing the establishment of an effective system of integrated governance, risk management and control across the organisation's activities.
 Director of Internal Audit Acts as the Chief Audit Executive as the independent corporate executive with overall responsibility for internal audit.
 Senior Management The overall lead director agreed by the organisation for each audit engagement.

-Fiona Hill

-Audit Manager Tel: 07825 592842
+Fiona Filli Engagement Manager Tel: 07825 592842 Email: fiona.hill@miaa.nhs.uk

-Email: Fiona.hill@miaa.nhs.uk